CivicActions/agile-california/documentation/usds-checklist.md

 1. [A single product owner, Robert L. Read, was assigned](https://github.com/CivicActions/agile-california/blob/master/documentation/journal.md).
 2. Although CivicActions maintains a professional and highly collaborative environment, the Product Owner was empowered to make prioritizaion decisions and assign tasks.
-3. The product owner required no additional authority, but based all decision on user feedback.
+3. The product owner required no additional authority, but based all decisions on user feedback.

 <a name="Play7"></a>
 ## Play 7